rusith/rusith.github.io/_posts/2012-05-05-simple-linear-regression-with-r.md

 Okay, now we have a basic idea about linear regression. let's go ahead and use it in R.

-you can download the data set that I am going to use in this post from  [Here](https://docs.google.com/spreadsheets/d/195xHW9pHpRCXltWzInZlirnOnga2eIRRlEod7WY7SZM/edit?usp=sharing).
+you can download the data set that I am going to use in this post from <a href="https://docs.google.com/spreadsheets/d/195xHW9pHpRCXltWzInZlirnOnga2eIRRlEod7WY7SZM/edit?usp=sharing" target="_blank" >Here<a/>.
 Download the file as `salaryData.csv` to a folder and set it as the working directory in your R editor

 This data set contains a `Salary` and  `TotalExperience` variables which we can assume to have some correlation between them.